davidwarne/covid19-auto-reg-model/README.md

 # Bayesian analysis of the COVID-19 pandemic

 Bayesian analysis of COVID-19 case time-series for individual regions using a simulation based model and Approximate Bayesian Computation (ABC) using adaptive sequential Monte Carlo.

+To accompany the paper DJ Warne, A Ebert, D Drovandi, W Hu, A Mira, K Mengersen (2020) ``Hindsight is 2020 vision: a characterisation of the global response to the COVID-19 pandemic'' (link TBA)

 ## Authors